orlagh-sweeney/f1-quiz/README.md

 - [Fontpair](https://www.fontpair.co/): this was used to find fonts that compliment each other.
 - [Google Fonts](https://fonts.google.com/): this was used to import fonts into the style.css file.
 - [Coolers](https://coolors.co/): this was used to create a colour pallete for the website.
-- [Pixabay](https://pixabay.com/): this was used to find the background images for the project.
+- [Pixabay](https://pixabay.com/): this was used to find the background image for the project.
 - [Gitpod](https://www.gitpod.io/): this was used to write, commit and to push the code to Github.
 - [Github](https://github.com/): this was used to host and deploy the finished project.
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/): this was used throughout the project to check responsiveness and debug.